scottshuynh/hdlworkflow/README.md

 ```

 ## How to run
-`hdlworkflow` can be run in command line and requires the following arguments:
+`hdlworkflow` can be run from the command line and requires the following arguments:
 + EDA tool of choice.
 + Entity name of top level design.
-+ Path to a file containing a list of all files used to simulate the top design file.
++ Path to a file listing all required source files for the top level design.

 A directory with the name of the chosen EDA tool will be created in the directory `hdlworkflow` is run.
-This directory will contain all output artefacts produced by the tool and waveform viewer.
+This directory will contain all output artefacts produced by the EDA tool.

+Some examples of `hdlworkflow` usage can be found below.

 *Note*: All HDL will be compiled into the *work* library.